You Don't Know My Name: Critical reception

+Rankings

+Blender placed the song at number 37 on its list of the 100 best songs of 2004.
+Pitchfork ranked "You Don't Know My Name/Will You Ever Know It?
+(Reggae Remix)" at number twenty-three on their list of Top 50 Singles of 2004.

 Music video

+A music video for "You Don't Know My Name" was directed by Chris Robinson and Andrew Young.
+Filming took place in the Harlem neighborhood in Upper Manhattan, New York City, particularly inside the Pan Pan Diner at the corner of 135th Street and Lenox Avenue.
+It depicts Keys as a restaurant waitress, while rapper Yasiin Bey plays Michael Harris, her love interest.
+Taneisha Smith, one of Keys' partners from her former girl group, who co-wrote on several tracks on The Diary of Alicia Keys, was supposed to play the video's second character but due to her pregnancy her role was taken over by actress Melyssa Ford.

-Directed by Chris Robinson and Andrew Young, rapper Mos Def plays Michael Harris, Alicia's love interest, and Keys plays a waitress at a restaurant.
-The music video follows Keys working as a waitress at a café.
-One day, Keys meets a man (played by Mos Def) in the café, and she falls in love with him.
+The visuals follows Keys working at a café.
+One day, Keys meets a man (played by Yasiin Bey) in the café, and she falls in love with him.
 Later on, Keys is at a house party where she runs into that same man when a fight is about to break out, and the scene resembles the house party scene in the movie Cooley High.
 Later in the video, Keys imagines getting the courage to call him and to tell him about her feelings.
 However, at the end of the movie, she remembers his order but there is no other recognition and the scene ends with his card still being in the bowl and Keys staring out the window since she will never be able to reveal her true feelings for the man.